GoldandBlack - Silver Creek, Trey Kaufman-Renn repeat as 3A champions

 Silver Creek, Trey Kaufman-Renn repeat as 3A champions

-INDIANAPOLIS — It came down to the final seconds, but Silver Creek High School and Trey Kaufman-Renn got their second consecutive Indiana Class 3A title, beatingg Leo 50-49 at Bankers Life Fieldhouse.
+INDIANAPOLIS — It came down to the final seconds, but Silver Creek High School and Trey Kaufman-Renn got their second consecutive Indiana Class 3A title, sidestepping Leo 50-49 at Bankers Life Fieldhouse.

 Membership Info: Sign up for GoldandBlack.com now | Why join? | Questions?